Do Isopods Eat Fruit?

 Final Thoughts

-Isopods can eat fruit when it is offered in captivity.
-Fruit can provide additional moisture and nutrients, but it should be used as an occasional treat rather than a staple food.
+Isopods can safely eat fruit when it is offered in moderation.
+Fruit provides additional moisture and nutrients but should always be treated as a supplement.

 Learn More About Feeding Isopods